Real and Personal Property Auctions

 The Orange County Tax Collector uses the In Rem method of foreclosure, in accordance with North Carolina General Statute 105-375.

 After the Tax Office has exhausted all other means of collection, properties are seized and then auctioned off.

-All properties are sold subject to all taxes not included in the judgment amount.
+Below is a list of properties currently being foreclosed: All are sold subject to 2019 taxes that are not covered under this judgment.
 Purchaser will be responsible for taxes not included in the judgment.